 Code Of Federal Regulations Title 29 Labor

 If you've ever tried to read a federal regulation straight from the source, you know the feeling.
-In practice, your eyes glaze over.
-Plus, the numbering system looks like a math problem.
+The numbering system looks like a math problem.
+And your eyes glaze over.
 And somewhere around subsection (b)(3)(ii)(A), you start wondering if anyone has ever actually read this thing cover to cover.

 Spoiler: they haven't.
 Not even the lawyers.

 But here's the thing — Title 29 of the Code of Federal Regulations runs the workplace.
-Buried in bureaucratic language, sure.
-Your paycheck, your safety, your right to organize, your overtime, whether your employer can make you work 70 hours without a break — it's all in there.
+That said, buried in bureaucratic language, sure.
+Here's the thing — your paycheck, your safety, your right to organize, your overtime, whether your employer can make you work 70 hours without a break — it's all in there.
 But it's the rulebook everyone plays by, whether they know it or not.

 What Is Title 29 CFR

 It's not a single law.
+Practically speaking, it's the compiled regulations that federal agencies wrote to implement the laws Congress passed.
+Plus, the Fair Labor Standards Act.
+The Occupational Safety and Health Act.
+The National Labor Relations Act.
+ERISA.
 The Family and Medical Leave Act.
-Which means each statute gave an agency rulemaking authority.
-Worth adding: it's the compiled regulations that federal agencies wrote to implement the laws Congress passed.
-That's why eRISA.
-The Occupational Safety and Health Act.
-That said, the National Labor Relations Act.
-The Fair Labor Standards Act.
+Now, each statute gave an agency rulemaking authority.
 Title 29 is where those rules live.

 The Agencies Behind the Rules

 Most of Title 29 comes from the Department of Labor.
-But not all of it.
 The National Labor Relations Board has its own chapter (Chapter I, Subchapter B).
-The Equal Employment Opportunity Commission lives in Chapter XIV.
 The Pension Benefit Guaranty Corporation gets Chapter XL.
+Consider this: the Equal Employment Opportunity Commission lives in Chapter XIV.
+But not all of it.
 The Federal Mediation and Conciliation Service sits in Chapter XII.

 Each agency writes rules for its statutory lane.
-EBSA covers retirement and health plans.
+Here's the thing — dOL's Wage and Hour Division handles minimum wage and overtime.
+OSHA writes the safety standards.
+That's why eBSA covers retirement and health plans.
 OFCCP enforces federal contractor obligations.
-DOL's Wage and Hour Division handles minimum wage and overtime.
-Because of that, oSHA writes the safety standards.
 They all publish in Title 29.

 How It Gets Updated

 The CFR isn't static.
-That's why agencies propose rules, take public comment, publish final rules in the Federal Register, and then the annual CFR edition incorporates them.
-The official version updates once a year — usually July 1 for Title 29.
+Agencies propose rules, take public comment, publish final rules in the Federal Register, and then the annual CFR edition incorporates them.
+And the official version updates once a year — usually July 1 for Title 29.
 But the e-CFR (electronic CFR) updates daily.
 That's the version practitioners actually use.

 Why It Matters / Why People Care